side menu icon

 The Acorns and Oaks Patch Program gets girls learning about the older adults around them, giving them a chance to spend more time together.

-Girl Scouts Carolinas Peaks to Piedmont has it's own Archery Huntress Program with three levels- Maiden, Scout and Huntress.
+Girl Scouts Carolinas Peaks to Piedmont has its own Archery Huntress Program with three levels- Maiden, Scout and Huntress.
 Girls can progress through these three levels, earning the Archery Huntress Patch.
-More information can be found here
+Find upcoming Archery Huntress programs on our event calendar .

-Take your cookie business to the next level.
-Learn more about the Cookie Tycoon program for 2023!
+Take your cookie business to the next level and earn the Cookie Tycoon patch.

 Take on the GSCP2P Entrepreneur Patch Challenge and learn the skill sets you need to be successful in organizing and operating a business.
 Each charm focuses on an activity that will help you become a future innovator.